Looking at some people from afar, you might think they were superhuman.

 Learning how to network helped start my speaking career

 The first time I got offered a speaking gig, it was due to connections made within my network.

 I didn’t have to audition for it.
 I didn’t need a youtube video.
 I didn’t have to prove myself as a brilliant speaker.

 The opportunity came to me because of my success in other domains and because I knew people who knew people.
 My success with that first speaking engagement led to me getting invited to speak at more events, which led to even more speaking opportunities, and so on.

 Networking is how a lot of people get on the fast-track to major success.

-So how can you go about building a high-value network?
+So how can you go about networking with high-value people?

 Sounds obvious, but the thing that makes a network high-value is the people in it.
 A network is high-value because the individuals in it are high-value.

 High-value individuals don’t attend archaic professional networking events, just like supermodels don’t spend their days swiping left and right on Tinder or attending speed-dating events.

 There are essentially two effective ways to connect with high-value individuals: